Danielle-Higgins/100devs-calc/README.md

 ## Optimizations

-If/When I improve this project, I want to prevent the user from clicking on an operator button if they havent click on a number button yet.
+If/When I improve this project, I want to prevent the user from clicking on an operator button if they haven't click on a number button yet.
 I also want to make it to where you can only click on an operator once in a calculation.
 Lastly, I would want to add keyboard functionality as well.

 ## Lessons Learned: